 - You do not need to file a FAFSA in order to apply for a private loan.

-- You may apply for a semester-only loan or a fall/spring loan combined.
+- Apply for a semester-only loan or a fall/spring loan combined.
 The latter will consist of two loan disbursements: one in fall and a second in spring.

-- The summer semester always requires a separate private loan application with a specified summer-only loan period.
+- Complete a separate loan application with a specified summer-only loan period for the summer semester.